muhkartal/NeuroMed/docs/Developer_guide.md

-# MedExplain AI Pro - Developer Guide
+# Vital AI Pro - Developer Guide

-This comprehensive guide is designed for developers who wish to contribute to or extend the MedExplain AI Pro platform.
+This comprehensive guide is designed for developers who wish to contribute to or extend the Vital AI Pro platform.
 It covers the technical architecture, development environment setup, coding standards, and best practices.

 ## Table of Contents